 We support the Russian Orphan Opportunity Fund and make a small contribution to their organisation from each tour that travels with us

 Please check at school to ensure you are covered by an adequate travel insurance policy which we will need to see a copy of.
 We can help you source cover if you need

 If you feel you have received excellent service, then our local guides and drivers will appreciate being tipped.
-Guidelines will be outlined in your quote
+See your quote for guidelines

 Event availability isn't usually known at the time of booking.
-We will inform you of ballet, opera, circus, folklore show and sports event options closer to departure
+We will inform you of ballet, opera, circus, folklore show and sporting event options closer to departure

 Whether you teach History, Politics, Economics, Art, MFL or Religious Studies, we can design a Russia itinerary to suit your curriculum requirements.

 Together with our Education Advisor Ruth Tarrant, we have compiled useful links that show how the sights visited on your tour specifically relate to your students' studies.
 These will be very helpful when you come to submit the tour for approval at school.

 It's important that your tour meets your learning objectives.
 Please feel free to download our handy introduction describing all the ways a trip to Russia can be linked to the curriculum.

 We have also prepared much more detailed specifications relating to particular modules.
 Simply enter your name and email address, select the module you'd like and we'll send it over.

 The hotels we use in Russia are used to working with our school groups and meet our high standards